hawtio/hawtio/README.md

     *.min.js;*-min.js

 Then select the generated [webapp/js/app.js file](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/js/app.js) in the Project explorer, right click and select _Mark as Plain Text_ so that it is ignored as being JavaScript source.
 This hint came from [this forum thread](http://devnet.jetbrains.net/message/5472690#5472690), hopefully there will be a nicer way to do all this one day!

+### Handy AngularJS debugging tip

+* open the JavaScript console and select the _Console_ tab so you can type expressions into the shell.
+* select part of the DOM of the scope you want to investigate
+* right click and select _Inspect Element_
+* now in the console type the following

+    s = angular.element($0).scope()

+You have now defined a variable called _s_ which contains all the values in the active AngularJS scope so you can navigate into the scope and inspect values or invoke functions in the REPL etc.

 ## How the tabs work